joshuacalvarez/Joshua-Alvarez-Portfolio/README.md

 # My Portfolio Website for my Tech and Art projects
 ### (by Joshua Alvarez)

-Don't be shy, go explore it!!! :)
+I hope you have appreciate looking through it :)
-Click the image ⬇️⬇️⬇️ (or the link)
+Click the image (or the link)

 [![Visit my site](Github/ThumbnailPreview.png)](https://joshuacalvarez.com)
 https://joshuacalvarez.com